 - Curriculum Assessment

-We believe it will be the key to creating an Education Revolution because the new EU law and the adoption of Transversal Competencies in more than half the world will make formal learning adopt the new standards – but it has no way of assessing them!
+We believe it will be the key to creating an Education Revolution because of the new EU law and the adoption of Transversal Competencies in more than half the world will force formal learning to adopt the new standards – but it has no way of assessing them!

-Transversal Competencies are a new global human currency which going to be embedded in curricula all over the world very shortly!
+Transversal Competencies are a new global human currency, which are going to be embedded in curricula all over the world in the near future!